 Calcium

-Calcium is important.
-It gives your bones the strength and hardness they need to cope with your everyday activities.
+Calcium is important because it gives your bones the strength and hardness they need to cope with everyday activities.

 Calcium-rich foods